Michael Lenson: Biography

 The wittiest paintings of the week are those by Michael Lenson at the Kende Gallery.
 He paints with some sort of synthetic resins and lacquer and the resulting surfaces, not pleasing to the eye, are as hard and unyielding as the whip-like profilings that imprison his mannered figures.
 A good deal of imagination goes into these figures, which move from reality to fantasy with the professional ease of ballet dancers.

 He painted in oil after 1950, adapting his earlier surrealist elements to the socialist realism of his younger years.
 "Where Are We Now?"
 (1955) protested against nuclear proliferation in a way both emotional and political.
 One critic described his later works as "sometimes difficult to read because they're so visually intricate" but are still perfect representatives of the politically engaged art of the Cold War years.

 He painted and exhibited extensively until his death in 1971.

 Lenson wrote a weekly column for the Newark Sunday News, "The Realm of Art," from 1956 to 1971.
 It made him, according to art historian William Gerdts, "New Jersey's most distinguished art critic".
 He taught at the Rutgers Extension School and Montclair Art Museum, which acquired many of his works upon his death.
 He testified before a government committee in 1969 to urge increased funding for public libraries in a room decorated with his own murals.

 The Montclair Art Museum mounted a retrospective of his career in 1970.
 Still a resident of Nutley, Lenson died in Orange, New Jersey, on June 9, 1971, at the age of 68.

 His works are in the collections of the RISD Museum, the Maier Museum of Art, the Johnson Museum at Cornell, the Newark Museum, the Montclair Art Museum, the Wolfsonian Collection, and many others.

-TheButler Institute of American Art in Ohio presented a one-man retrospective exhibition of paintings and drawings by Lenson, "Time, Place and Substance", in 2012–2013.
+The Butler Institute of American Art in Ohio presented a one-man retrospective exhibition of paintings and drawings by Lenson, "Time, Place and Substance", in 2012–2013.

 One of his brothers was the humorist Sam Levenson.
 His son is David Lenson, a professor in the Comparative Literature department at the University of Massachusetts Amherst and the author of On Drugs.